munificent/craftinginterpreters/book/functions.md

 is another argument after that.
 We keep doing that as long as we find commas after each expression.
 When we don't find a comma, then the argument list must be done and we consume the expected closing parenthesis.
-Finally, we wrap the callee and those arguments up into a call expression.
+Finally, we wrap the callee and those arguments up into a call AST node.

 ### Maximum argument counts